thoughtbot/apprenticeship/markdown/onboarding-packet.md

 of the trails, but stick with them and track your progress.
 Also, submitting pull requests back to the main repo will strengthen the trail map for everyone.

+## Weekly Apprentice Retrospective

+Every Friday you'll meet with the other apprentices and Gabe via Google Hangout.
+We discuss how it's going and you get to meet and talk to other apprentices.
+It's a low-pressure way to check in each week.

 ## Breakable Toy

 A Breakable Toy (http://redsquirrel.com/dave/work/a2j/patterns/BreakableToys.html)